 Absolutely.
 SAY is committed to educating schools and communities about stuttering and we offer a variety of options tailored for each type of audience.

-Added questions or want more information?
-Please submit an inquiry or contact Travis Robertson, Vice President of Programming/Camp Director at Travis@SAY.org or call 646.403.3516.
+Please submit an inquiry or contact Travis Robertson, Vice President of SAY & Director of Camp SAY at Travis@SAY.org or 646.403.3516.